 Honors

-The honors program in psychology offers an exciting opportunity for motivated undergraduate students to get first-hand experience conducting research under the guidance of a faculty mentor.
+The Honors Program in Psychology offers an exciting opportunity for motivated undergraduate students to get hands-on experience conducting research under the guidance of a faculty mentor.
+The Honors Program is a two-year apprentice-style research program.
 Both BA and BSc honors degrees are available, and apart from faculty-specific requirements, are identical.
-The main focus of your work in the honors program is a research-based thesis project, with two phase:
+The main focus of your work in the honors program is the completion of a semi-independent research project, with two phases:

-You will also build a professional network, and join a cohort of like-minded peers who share your passion for psychology.
-This program will prepare you for your next step after university, including preparation for research or clinical graduate programs or one of the many careers that benefits from psychology training.
-Finally, the honors seminars will teach you important skills, including public speaking, collaboration/teamwork, writing, data management, and critical thinking skills.
+At the end of each year in the Honors Program you will present your thesis project at the Harder Honors Day Celebration or other public venue.
+In the Honors Program you will build a professional network, and join a cohort of like-minded peers who share your passion for psychology.
+This program will prepare you for your next step after university, including preparation for graduate or professional programs or the professional job market in one of many careers that benefit from psychology training.
+The honors seminars will help you build important professional skills, including public speaking, collaboration and teamwork, writing, data management, and critical thinking skills.

 Find more information regarding: